brilam/pyMaple/README.md

 # pyMaple
 pyMaple is a simple 2D shooter game that was inspired by a popular MMORPG known as MapleStory.
 The game utilizes sprites and sounds extracted from the game itself. pyMaple is written in Python (as you could imagine from the name).
-It was a project that I did in my grade 11 year and showed steps into programming.
+It was a project that I did in my grade 11 year (2011) and showed my first steps into programming.

 # Dependencies
 There are a few requirements needed to get this code running: